traveltime-dev/traveltime-sdk-r/README.md

 ### [Geocoding (Search)](https://traveltime.com/docs/api/reference/geocoding-search)
 Match a query string to geographic coordinates.

-Function accepts object that might has these properties:
+Function accepts the following parameters:
 * `query` - A query to geocode.
 Can be an address, a postcode or a venue.
 * `within.country` - Only return the results that are within the specified country or countries.
 If no results are found it will return the country itself.
 Optional.
 Format:ISO 3166-1 alpha-2 or alpha-3.
 * `format.exclude.country` - Format the name field of the response to a well formatted, human-readable address of the location.
 Experimental.
 Optional.